Home

 Oxidative stress plays a key role in the process that leads to coronary artery narrowing and other disease processes. many scientific experts now accept the role that oxidative stress plays as one of the important causes of Coronary Heart Disease.

-• Oxidative stress is the term for damage caused by oxygen molecules - free radicals.
+• Oxidative stress is the term for damage caused by oxygen molecules - free radicals to the cells of your body

-• this occurs when there are too many free radicals in your system.
+• this occurs when there are too many free radicals circulating in your system

 Your Age your Gender and Family History of Heart Disease